saasbook/hw-http-intro/README.md

   Try the first two <code>GET</code> operations above.
 The body of the response for the first one should be "Logged in: false", and for the second one "Login cookie set."
-What are the differences in the response _headers_ that indicate the second operation is setting a cookie?
+What are the differences in the response
+  <i>headers</i> that indicate the second operation is setting a cookie?
-  (Hint: use <code>curl -v</code>, which will display both the request headers and the response headers and body, along with other debugging information.)
+  (Hint: use <code>curl -v</code>, which will display both the request headers and the response headers and body, along with other debugging information.  <code>curl --help</code> will print voluminous help for using cURL, and <code>man curl</code> will show the Unix "manual page" for cURL on most systems.)
   </summary>
   <p><blockquote>
   The second operation should include in the headers <code>Set-Cookie:</code>